-India impatient for Modi's response to China after 20 soldiers die in border clash
+India awaits Modi's response to China after 20 killed in clubs and stones border clash

 Facing what could his greatest foreign policy challenge since coming to power in 2014, Modi refrained from commenting publicly on the incident as a clamour for action rose over the past day.

-“Why is the PM silent, why is he hiding,” Rahul Gandhi, leader of the Congress party tweeted.
+“Why is the PM silent, why is he hiding,” Rahul Gandhi, leader of the opposition Congress party tweeted.
 “Enough is enough, We need to know what happened.
 How dare China kill our soldiers, how dare they take our land.”

 Hundreds of Indian and Chinese troops have been facing each other since early May at three or four locations in the uninhabited high-altitude deserts of Ladakh.